kajananchinniah/Gameboy-Emulator/README.md

 Enter | Start
 Window Exit | Quit **with** overwrite save file
 Escape | Quit **without** overwrite save file

+## Games Tested
+- Dr Mario
+- Tetris
+- Super Mario Land
+  - Top sometimes flashes
+- Legend of Zelda Link's Awakening
+- Super Mario Land 2
+- Pokemon Red
+  - Has some graphics issues (e.g. random tiles flash on bootup)

+I tested mostly just the beginning of these games few mins of these games so note that.
+I don't recommend using this emulator for playing games.

 ## Future TODOs
 If I decide to pursue this again, I may do the following: